 Apps are also responding like physical objects.
 They slide, bounce, shrink and stretch.
 The obvious benefit of this, when done well, is that the human brain doesn’t need to be trained to respond.
 It simply draws upon millions of years of evolutionary learning engraved in our limbic system.

 I am glad that both Apple with iOS 8 and Google with Material Design are headed in the same direction.
-In fact, the new Syncplicity for iPhone app also borrows heavily from the real world and, in the process, creates a natural experience that is easy to use and seamless.
+In fact, the new Syncplicity by Axway for iPhone app also borrows heavily from the real world and, in the process, creates a natural experience that is easy to use and seamless.

 Let me give three examples of metaphors our brains either love instinctively or have learned over millions of years of human evolution and how they can be used in mobile apps.